tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/推流域名管理/推流配置_intl_en.md

 ## Notes

 - CSS provides a test domain name `xxxx.tlivepush.com`.
-You can use it to test live push, but you’re not advised to use it as the push domain name for business purposes.
+You can use it to push streams for test purposes, but please do not use it in production environments.
 - A push URL is valid before the expiration time you specify.
 After it expires, you need to generate a new URL.

 ## Prerequisites

-You have activated the CSS service.
+You have activated CSS.

 ## Authentication Configuration
-1. Go to **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)**, click the target **push domain name** or click **Manage** to enter the domain details page.
+1. Go to [Domain Management](https://console.cloud.tencent.com/live/domainmanage), click the target **push domain name** or click **Manage** to enter the domain details page.
 2. Click **Push Configuration** and, in the **Authentication Configuration** area, click **Edit**.
 	![](https://main.qcloudimg.com/raw/f57795fb5a6497ff59a1612c5d805ad2.png)
 3. In the pop-up window, toggle on **Push Authentication**.